Phillip-England/philthy.blog/posts/0_Dedicated.md

     Cast all your anxiety on him because he cares for you.
 </bible-quote>

-These ideas weight on me.
+These ideas weigh on me.
 The process of sanctification left my exhausted.
 Then, to make matters worse, I would read verses like Revelation 3:16:

 <bible-quote title="Revelation 3:16" translation="NIV">
     So I will spit you out of my mouth, because you are only warm and not hot or cold.